 When Can I Resume Normal Activities after a Broken Foot?

 Even after a broken foot bone heals, you may have residual pain.
 And you might not feel like getting back to your normal routine.
 But once you are pain-free, we'll work together to gradually return you to your formal activity level.
 All without compromising your recovery.

 At the beginning of this time period, you're going to want to ease back into workouts.
 That could mean training for half as long as you used to.
 Or alternating active days with rest days.
 (That may feel painful.
 But rest days are actually critical if you want to prevent overuse injuries.
 And, when recovering from a broken foot bone, it also allows your healing injury to adjust to new levels of pressure.)

 Depending on how well you adjust to your initial workouts, we can build you up from there.
 Over time, you'll increase the duration, frequency and intensity of your workouts.
 And, before you know it, you'll be back to where you were before that broken foot bone!

 Our office is here to help you recover after a broken foot bone.
 But you're the person who can most influence the amount of time it takes to heal your injury.
 Why is that the case?

-You have the best chance for your foot to heal properly if you get it evaluated and cared for quickly.
-Waiting to see if it "heals on its own" can lead to complications, such as requiring surgery to treat the broken foot bone.
-Contact Tanglewood Foot Specialists and schedule an immediate appointment.
-We will make sure your broken foot will heal as quickly and completely as possible.
-Let's get you back to being active again!
+You have the best chance for your foot to heal properly, and quickly, if you get it evaluated and cared for right away.
+Trying to walk off an injury, or waiting to see if it "heals on its own" can lead to complications, such as requiring surgery to treat the broken foot bone.
+Even if that doesn't happen, delaying x-rays and treatment can certainly extend your healing time.

 Many people who read this wondered What Doctor Treats a Broken Foot?